Content on this page was generated by AI and has not been manually reviewed.

 Can I create a database without SSMS?

 Absolutely.
 You can use T-SQL with CREATE DATABASE, as shown in the steps above, or automate with a deployment script.
-Configure dns in windows server 2016 step by step guide for DNS Server Setup, Forward Lookup Zones, and Records
+Connect cognos 11 to ms sql server a complete guide: Setup, Configuration, Troubleshooting 2026

 What is the difference between a data file and a log file?